chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 categories: kernel_others
 ---

-## Command Summary
+## Commands Summary

-Follows the command list employed in this tutorial:
+Following are all commands applied in this tutorial:

 &rarr; `.config` manipulations: